-The school reviewed its approach to the teaching and management of behaviour in alignment with Brisbane Catholic Education adopting the PB4L Framework in 2017.
-Extensive consultation and education occurred with staff and parents regarding the PB4L Framework.
-The revised matrix to support behaviour learning was reviewed in 2022.
-The matrix was transitioned to the 'LIVE the GA Way' framework after within extensive consultation with community stakeholders.
-The Student Behaviour Support Plan has been endorsed by the School Board and is reviewed annually.
+At the beginning of 2017, the school reviewed its approach to the teaching and management of behaviour.
+Brisbane Catholic Education has adopted the PB4L Framework which is in alignment with the Excellent Learning and Teaching strategy.
+Extensive consultation and education have occurred with staff and parents regarding the PB4L Framework.
+The revised behaviour expectation and matrix contained within has had extensive consultation.
+The Student Behaviour Support Plan has also been endorsed by the School Board and is scheduled for review in 2023.